dicook/YSC2017/README.md

   - On a Mac: simply open a terminal window and type "git --version".
   - On Windows: All programs => Git

+If you are using a Windows laptop, you need to have Administrator access so that we can install new packages on the fly.